PONDERINGS

 some sing through leaf and stem

-a symphony of systems and vibrations
+a symphony of vibrations

 that fall on dull ears